Olga Dergunova: Microsoft Russia (1994-2007)

 Olga Dergunova was hired at Microsoft's relatively new Russian operation, which had only existed for 18 months.
 The operation at the time related to the licensing of the company's programs.
 She joined in part to gain a global perspective on the technology industry.
 In 1995, Dergunova was promoted to general director of the company's Russian branch, and she became its chair in 2004.

 At the time that Dergunova entered Microsoft, Russia was slowly being converted from a communist country into a capitalist country, following the fall of the Soviet Union.
 During this period of time, the two primary concerns of Western IT companies operating in Russia were a lack of demand for their products and the online piracy of their products.
 Software used to be sold in the country unlicensed, so the idea of licensed software was relatively new to the country.
 Over the course of her tenure, and in the general Russian market, the piracy of software has declined.
 However, piracy was still common in the country in the mid-2000s.

 One of her biggest roles was to explain the concept of intellectual property to Russian consumers, with the goal of decreasing piracy and increasing demand for the company's products.
 In order to improve the sales of Microsoft products in the country, she lowered the prices of the company's products and hired local residents to sell products to consumers.
 The programs were also translated into Russian.
 As a result of local hiring efforts, in 2005 over half of all Russian IT workers worked for Microsoft, according to Microsoft's estimate.

 With regards to intellectual property enforcement, Dergunova usually focused on larger counterfeit software sellers rather than individuals who download the products for personal usage or for small-scale distribution.

 VTB Bank (2007-2012)

 In 2007, Olga Dergunova left Microsoft Russia to join VTB Bank's Management Board.
 This occurred shortly after VTB Bank's initial public offering in London.
-Her switch to banking also occurred during the 2007 Global Financial Crisis.
+Her switch to banking also occurred during the 2008 financial crisis.
 Her family members, including her husband who works in finance, taught her many terms necessary to operate in a bank.
 She was hired as a member of the company's Management board.
 She also worked as the head of the Second Corporate Block, serving the bank's major clients.
 She worked in this role from 2007 to 2012, before her appointment to the Russian government.